andreigue/andreigue.github.io/_posts/2026-01-18-trip-to-turkey.md

 Once enough manpower has been gathered, Armenian leaders in Cilicia begin to turn this demographic and military presence into political control.
 They seize fortresses and take control of mountain passes.
 Eventually, a new Armenia, the Armenian Kingdom of Cilicia (1198 - 1375), was formed.

 So, to conclude, although Cappadocia was never an Armenian kingdom, and it was never a core Armenian homeland, it became a place of settlement, refuge, and transition for them.
 Just as any Christian group would've found solace in those lands and underground cities.

-## Erzurum and the case of the Armenian-Turkish relations library

-We weren't prepared to debate, but next time I'd like to keep the following ideas in mind:

-1. Have Armenians ever lived in Nakhichevan.
-How were there khachkars then in Jugha?
-Do you think it was right to destroy them?
-Why?

 ## A Potential Future Trip